luciasalar/cognitive_distortion_project/readme.md

 # RQ1: Can social media data reflect mood alternations that contribute to mental health vulnerability?

 # RQ2: What type of cognitive distortions can be inferred from social media data?

+#Plans and Discussion:
+The preformance of the machine learning model varies at the moment, we can't use it in actual prediction.
+What I would suggest is to use tools such as http://nlpprogress.com/english/sentiment_analysis.html?fbclid=IwAR0yb7aDpdy6aCNYGq2JGDMW4NxNAt1p8UdY_5c6NfK5XrOFiIDl_Rn3QM8  https://nlp.stanford.edu/sentiment/?fbclid=IwAR0spz9ev4Wgd89SyOaPFBHlDSUkDxzAcNEob52_c__qHkDcblUDfOh3U7s to get the 3 year prediction once the annotation is out.

+As for the 3 months annotation, we can still use it to build a classifier (and we should).
+I have been to a talk two weeks ago about Lifelong learning. https://arxiv.org/pdf/1801.02808.pdf I want to incorporate this approach in predicting psychological perspective of valence using knowledge learned in other sentiment tasks.
+This is a new approach that worth to try in a slightly different domain and if in the future we need to predict sadness or other type of emotions, knowledge base learning will be very useful.
+I would also like to work with an NLP colleague to work with this model.
+I can implement the method but I need an NLP colleague to check my code.

 This project contains 4 folders: